WinzarH/LikertMakeR/README.md

 # LikertMakeR <img src="man/figures/logo.png" align="center" height="134" alt="LikertMakeR" />

-(V 0.4.5  January 2025)
+(V 1.0.0  January 2025)

-Synthesise and correlate Likert scale and similar rating-scale data with predefined first & second moments (mean and standard deviation)
+Synthesise and correlate Likert scale and similar rating-scale data with predefined first & second moments (mean and standard deviation), _Cronbach's Alpha_, and other summary statistics.

 **_LikertMakeR_** synthesises rating-scale data.
 Such scales are constrained by upper and lower bounds and discrete increments.